Psychotherapy & Counselling

 ...........

-I also do not provide therapy or consultancy through insurance companies, Employee Assistance Programmes (EAPs), or therapy subscription platforms.
+I do not provide therapy or consultancy through insurance companies, Employee Assistance Programmes (EAPs), or therapy subscription platforms.

 Photo by Gabriella Clare Marino